-During this time, Ms. Van Rensalier continued to research for her ancestors and found that not only did both of her parents have a black parent, but her great-grandfather, William P. Van Rensalier, was a black abolitionist and an engineer at a spice mill owned by his white friend, Josiah Huntoon.
-They both ran part of the Underground Railroad at Mr. Huntoon’s home and spice mill in Paterson, New Jersey.
-She spent more than a decade piecing together everything she could find on their lives and their station, then a vacant lot.
-In 1994, her historic documentation and essay, “Bridge Street to Freedom,” helped to save and preserve the vacant lot into an official historical site in 1996.
+During this time, Ms. Van Rensalier continued to research for her ancestors and found that not only did both of her parents have a black parent, but her great-grandfather, William P. Van Rensalier, was a black abolitionist and an engineer at a spice mill owned by his white friend, abolitionist Josiah Huntoon.
+They both ran the Underground Railroad at Mr. Huntoon’s home and spice mill in Paterson, New Jersey.
+Ms. Van Rensalier spent more than a decade piecing together everything she could find on their lives and their station, then a vacant lot.
+In 1994, her historic documentation in a distributed essay, “Bridge Street to Freedom,” helped to save and preserve the vacant lot into an official historical site in 1996.

 In 2004, Ms. Van Rensalier led the five-member board of the Huntoon-Van Rensalier Underground Railroad Foundation, of which she was the founder and president, to fund and build a monument on the historic vacant lot she helped to preserve.
 People from across the nation also added donation funds to the “Let Freedom Ring” for over 160 personalized bricks embedded at the site grounds.
 The symbolic bricks fortified both the abolitionists Mr. Huntoon and Mr. Van Rensalier’s legacy of transcending race.
 The once-vacant lot, now a prestigious historical monument site, was completed in 2014.